 The marketplace for news gathering, editing and distribution has been and continues to be disrupted by technology.
-As a member of the Denver news profession mid-70s to mid-80s, from March 1979-December 1981 as a 9News reporter/anchor, later an internet entrepreneur creating websites served on secure Macs at Denver colocation centers mid-90s through 2016, I share a New York Times vision of the future in a link below this paragraph.
-Extrapolate new news delivery paradigms emphasizing immediacy and impacting the places too rural for local TV coverage.
-Streaming video mirrored to the masses in realtime is economical and practical today.
-No satellite trucks, no big city TV choppers can beat a team of nimble, embedded citizens, the fierce frontline Watchdogs of the West.
-We are that network of contributors who get credit for their work when streamed, volunteering in the early months of a trial partnership in preparation for a permanent news co-op.
-Artistic and wildlife vignettes welcome.
-Tripod and drone video experts encouraged.
-When news breaks, we'll pull together to notify our communities as a team of eye-witness stringers across our vast western lands, connected cellularly.
-We will continue in the tradition of Charles Kuralt's video storytelling and Paul Harvey's brilliance in informing millions of radio listeners over decades.
+As a member of the Denver news profession mid-70s to mid-80s — from March 1979 to December 1981 as a 9News reporter/anchor — later an internet entrepreneur creating websites served at Denver colocation centers mid-90s through 2016, I share a New York Times vision of the future just below this paragraph.
+Apply this to future news platforms in regions too rural to support local TV coverage when newspapers die.
+Streaming video mirrored online in realtime is now economical and practical.
+No satellite truck or TV News helicopter beats rural and nimble citizen-reporters on location, the frontline Watchdogs of the West.
+We're that band of news stringers credited for work when streamed, joining as volunteers with top performers earning as we grow — artsy wildlife and landscape features encouraged — tripod and drone video favored.
+When news breaks, cellular partners phone-in live reports, local or remote.
+Let's craft a platform dedicated to accurate information, honoring the memory of news pioneers Paul Harvey and Charles Kuralt.

 Welcome to the post-text future – https://www.nytimes.com/interactive/2018/02/09/technology/the-rise-of-a-visual-internet.html

-Ink on wood-pulp as a news delivery medium is fading fast with its ravenous timber appetite for newsprint from filthy paper mill suppliers.
+The honest truth is ink on wood-pulp as a news delivery medium is obsolete along with its ravenous timber loss by filthy paper mills shipping tons of newsprint.
 Failing newspapers essentially crank out first histories a day later as stressed reporters and editors are dually-tasked with meeting a demand for speedy online coverage.
 Ad-clogged websites subsidize often stale and spun reports.
 The Rocky Mountain News was driven out of print in 2009.
 Nearly a decade later, the Denver Post struggles with maintaining its viability as staff cutbacks continue.
-See CBS News 4/14/18 which triumphed over the Rocky 9 years ago, and other failing liberal papers on the road to extinction.
+See CBS News 4/14/18 which triumphed over the Rocky 9 years ago.
+Most newspapers soon face extinction.

 recent news and commentary about a northwest Colorado hometown newspaper legacy in turmoil

 ©2018 Time Hop Films, LLC

 everywhere video anytime

-curated video and web content that attracted nearly 24 thousand page views in a recent 9 week worldwide survey
+curated video and web content attracting nearly 24 thousand page views in a recent 9 week worldwide survey